 “Imagination is more important than knowledge” –Albert Einstein

 The act of creating art has the potential to expand and deepen one’s imagination and strengthen the connection between the hand and the mind.
 Art can also broaden the appreciation of the visual world.
 The visual arts can be a great means of non-verbal communication and stimulation.
 The aim of this semester is to cover a range of methods and approaches to art making.
-We will explore a variety of mediums and techniques to produce work that challenges us both mentally and physically.
+We will explore a variety of mediums and techniques to produce work that challenges us both as designers and craftsmen.

 Subjects to be addressed this semester